 The academic year is divided into two sessions, each containing 14 weeks for teaching.
-There is a recess of five weeks between the two sessions.
-In addition there are short recesses within the sessions-one week within Session 1 and two weeks within Session 2.

-The first session commences on the first Monday of March.
+There is a recess of five weeks between the two sessions as well as short recesses of one week within each of the sessions.
+Session 1 commences on the first Monday of March.